 In “How Many Shares Should My Corporation Authorize and Issue?“, I warned that “If you are forming a Delaware corporation with a large number of shares, be sure to specify a low par value, such as $0.0001 per share, to avoid having to pay excessive annual fees to the state.”
 This post gives more details about this issue.

-For no-par shares, the method that produces the lower tax (Authorized Shares Method) still produces a tax of many thousands of dollars for a corporation having millions of authorized shares – up to $200,000 (previously $180,000).
+For no-par shares, the method that produces the lower tax (Authorized Shares Method) still produces a tax of many thousands of dollars for a corporation having millions of authorized shares – up to $200,000 (as of 2018).

-For a startup with millions of low-par-value shares and no assets, the Assumed Par Value Capital Method yields the minimum tax of $350 (increased in 2010 – used to be $75).
+For a startup with millions of low-par-value shares and no assets, the Assumed Par Value Capital Method yields the minimum tax of $400 (as of 2018).

 This blog does not provide legal advice and does not create an attorney-client relationship.
 If you need legal advice, please contact a lawyer directly.